Affrilachia

-Affrilachia is a term that focuses on the cultural contributions of African-American artists, writers, and musicians in the Appalachian region of the United States.
-The term "Affrilachia" is attributed to Kentucky-based writer Frank X Walker, who began using it in the 1990s as a way to negate the stereotype of Appalachian culture, which portrays Appalachians as predominantly white and living in small mountain communities.
-The term Affrilachian stands for an African American who is a native or resident in the Appalachian region.
-Affrilachia is also the title of Walker's 2000 book of poetry, published by Old Cove Press.
+Affrilachia is a term that refers to the people, the culture and the contributions of Black Southerner artists, writers, and musicians in the Appalachian region of the United States.
+The term "Affrilachia" is attributed to Kentucky-based writer Frank X. Walker, who began using it in the 1990s as a way to negate the stereotype of Appalachian culture, which portrays Appalachians as predominantly white and living in small mountain communities.